 Before deciding to refinance, do the math to make sure your savings over the life of the loan (or how long you plan to keep the house) outweigh the costs of refinancing.
 To estimate your new monthly payment, you can plug your new interest rate into Bankrate’s mortgage calculator.
 To see whether it’s worthwhile, divide your estimated closing costs by the amount you expect to save each month.
 That will give you the number of months before you break even and start to rack up savings.

-The VA doesn’t lend money directly, so whether you choose to refinance with an IRRRL and a VA Cash-Out Refinance, you’ll need to work with a VA-approved lender.
-Find a bank, mortgage company or credit union that does VA loan refinancing.
+The VA doesn’t lend money directly, so whether you choose to refinance with an IRRRL or a VA cash-out refinance, you’ll need to work with a VA-approved lender.

-For a VA cash-out refi, in addition to a COE, you’ll typically need these items for the underwriting process:
+For a VA cash-out refinance, in addition to a COE, you’ll typically need these items for the underwriting process:

-Each bank, credit union or mortgage lender sets its own requirements, interest rates, terms and fees for VA loans.
-To find the best deal, be sure to shop around with different lenders and compare terms to get the lowest interest rate and fees.
+Each VA-approved bank, credit union or mortgage lender sets its own requirements, interest rates, terms and fees for VA-backed loans.
+To find the best deal, be sure to shop around (the VA encourages this) among different lenders and compare terms to get the best deal.
 You can enter your zip code, loan amount and other details in Bankrate’s refinancing tool to quickly compare offerings from a wide range of lenders and narrow down a list of the most favorable lenders for your VA refinancing.

 |Loan Type||Purchase Rates||Refinance Rates|